SpudGunMan/meshing-around/README.md

 UseMeteoWxAPI = True

 coastalEnabled = False # NOAA Coastal Data Enable NOAA Coastal Waters Forecasts and Tide
-# Find the correct costal weather directory at https://tgftp.nws.noaa.gov/data/forecasts/marine/coastal/
+# Find the correct coastal weather directory at https://tgftp.nws.noaa.gov/data/forecasts/marine/coastal/
 # this map can help https://www.weather.gov/marine select location and then look at the 'Forecast-by-Zone Map'
 myCoastalZone = https://tgftp.nws.noaa.gov/data/forecasts/marine/coastal/pz/pzz135.txt # myCoastalZone is the .txt file with the forecast data coastalForecastDays = 3 # number of data points to return, default is 3